isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 If you wish to receive notifications of your Workfare Income Supplement (WIS) payouts by SMS rather than hardcopy letters, please log in to the <a class="hyperlink" href="https://www.workfare.gov.sg/app/Account/QRLogin">Workfare Portal</a> with your Singpass and update your Singpass-registered mobile number at “View/Update My Notification Mode”.<br><br></details>
 <details><summary><font color="#FFF"><b>
 Q15.
 How do I adjust my net trade income (NTI) for the Workfare Income Supplement scheme?</b></font></summary>
+If you have previously declared your net trade income (NTI) to the Inland Revenue Authority of Singapore (IRAS), please call them at 1800-356 8300 if you wish to adjust your NTI for your Workfare Income Supplement scheme (WIS).<br>
+Alternatively, you can contact them via these other <a class="hyperlink" href="https://www.iras.gov.sg/irashome/Contact-us/">channels</a>.
+Please inform CPF Board once IRAS has reassessed your NTI and CPF Board will update your NTI and MediSave payable for WIS.<br><br></details>
 </details><details><summary><font color="#FFF" size="+1.5"><b>Employment Status - Employees</b></font></summary><details>
 		<summary><font color="#009427"><b>Q1.
 My employer does not pay my CPF.
 What can I do to qualify for Workfare Income Supplement (WIS)?</b></font></summary>
 Under the CPF Act, employers must contribute CPF if their employees earn more than $50 a month, regardless of whether the employee is employed on a permanent, part-time, contract or casual basis.<br><br>